Please Email us for the auction link: email@example.com

 Seller’s Sales Points: Get Cars translates the seller’s sales points and other notes when relevant, but our main focus is on inspection comments.
 To protect our company against unnecessary claims, seller’s notes will not be translated if illegible.
 Some sellers may mean one thing by a word while others may mean something else.
 A common example is “back monitor” which can mean “reverse camera”, or “rear TV screen”.

-Grouping: Our grouping function allows you to enter bids on more bids than you wish to purchase.
+Grouping: Our grouping function allows you to enter bids on more cars than you wish to purchase.
 Please do NOT group bids for separate dates.
 This may result in you purchasing more cars than you wish to buy.
 How to group: The alphabet letter groups the bids together, and the number indicates how many cars you wish to win in that group.
+For assistance with using groups for bids, please Email firstname.lastname@example.org

 Please do not enter a bid and a translation request together.
 Doing so will cancel the bid and you may miss out on winning an auction.